kelseyhightower/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Prerequisites

-Copy `etcd` binaries and systemd unit files to the `server` instance:
+Copy `etcd` binaries and systemd unit files to the `server` machine:

 ```bash
 scp \